openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 _directions: describe the roles and responsibilities of the ${PROJECT} Governing Body._

-The responsabilities of this project's governing body are described in [Section 6](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-6-non-responsibilities-of-the-cpc) of the CPC Charter.
+The responsibilities of this project's governing body are described in [Section 6](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-6-non-responsibilities-of-the-cpc) of the CPC Charter.

 ### Section 4.1 Project Operations & Management (optional)